The rise of cheap junk food and lack of exercise has been blamed for the increase in obesity levels of kids from poorer families.

 WHAT CAN WE DO?

 More and more parents are opting for the services of professional Kids Fitness Instructors to help educate children on the importance of leading a healthy and active lifestyle.
-As a role model that isn’t their parent, teacher or other dominant figure, as a Kids Fitness Instructor, you’ll play a key part in shaping the choices children make for a healthy future.
+As a role model that isn’t their parent, teacher or another dominant figure, as a Kids Fitness Instructor, you’ll play a key part in shaping the choices children make for a healthy future.

-It’s not simply about getting them outdoors for a run around.
-It’s about showing them the benefits of a healthy lifestyle and introducing exercise in an uber cool way!
+It’s not simply about getting them outdoors for a runaround.
+It’s about showing them the benefits of a healthy lifestyle and introducing exercise in an uber-cool way!

 Let’s get the kids moving!

 *Published in The Lancet Public Health journal.